-- Exercise normal safety precautions in Macau.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions in Macau.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Typhoon season is between May and October.
-Keep informed of regional weather forecasts and plan accordingly.
-Local safety procedures require businesses and transportation to close during typhoon level 8 and above.
-Monitor local media and follow the instructions of local emergency officials.
-See Additional information.
+Businesses and transport services close during severe typhoons.
+Monitor regional weather forecasts and local media.
+Plan accordingly and follow the instructions of local authorities.
+See

 Travel Smart for general advice for all travellers.

 If you’re visiting Macau for tourism for less than 30 days, you generally won’t need to get a visa.
 In other circumstances, you'll need a visa.
 Macau is a Special Administrative Region (SAR) of the People's Republic of China.
 It has separate visa and entry administration to that of Hong Kong and mainland China.